-Mr. Mills: Now the County is saying, "We don't want any more Oak trees near sidewalks, so we told Tropic Care, "No more Oak trees near sidewalks.
+Mr. Mills: Now the County is saying, "We don't want any more Oak trees near sidewalks, so they told Tropic-Care, "No more Oak trees near sidewalks.
 We only want Palm trees."

 Mr. Showe: Oak trees have to be 8 feet.